rowe-morehouse/resume/deliverable/Rowe-Morehouse-Resume-20200919.md

 ✔︎  Managed cross-functional, multi-disciplinary project teams for web development engagements w/ budgets ranging from \\$1 to \\$3 million.

-*   Full accountability for cost / schedule / quality for the client — and overall P&L for the agency — which required a comprehensive understanding of financial and operational metrics and levers.
+*   Full accountability for <strong>cost / schedule / quality</strong> for the client — and overall P&L for the agency — which required a comprehensive understanding of financial and operational metrics and levers.

 *   Learned the necessary <mark>soft-skills to motivate team members</mark> when you have all the responsibility, and no authority.